jundalisay/superb/content/en/superphysics/principles/consciousness.md

 - The thinking is done by the mind, leading to thought*
 - The experiencer (consciousness) then experiences the thought -->

-> *We can say that idea is the cause and thought is the effect
+> *We can say that 'idea' is the cause, while 'thought' is the effect

-## Consciousness is the state of perception
+## The Perceiver or Consciousness is the State of Perception

-While mind can be either active or inactive, consciousness can only be 'on' or 'off' just as something can exist or not exist.
+While mind can be either active or inactive, the perceiver can only be 'on' or 'off' just as something can exist or not exist.

 This means that consciousness is not a thing or substance, but is merely **a state of an identity that determines whether it perceives or not.**

 The dynamics of the two forces implies that **everything is conscious, having the ability to perceive**.

-It is the inability of some identities to express those perceptions, due to the influence of the Negative Force, that makes things not seem to be aware.
+It is the inability of some identities to express those perceptions, due to the influence of the Negative Force, that makes things not seem to be aware or lack any perception-ability.
 But the fact that they react to actions done onto them is proof that they are aware.

 For example, ice thaws when heated.
 This reaction is proof that the ice atoms were able to perceive the heat and reacted accordingly. **There is nothing that does not react to actions done on it.**  This is proof that the universe is aware and conscious even if their reactive potential is very limited.

+The consciousness in a piece of paper is proven when it is:
+- falls to the ground (reacts to gravity)
+- lifted by the air (reacts to aerodynamics)
+- burns from a flame (reacts to thermodynamics)
+- cut by scissors (reacts to contact forces)
+- and so on

+A piece of paper that does not react to gravity, air, scissors, fire, etc has no consciousness.
+But such a paper has never been observed and therefore does not exist.

-This removes any mystical connotation on what consciousness is.
-Instead, the mystery is with the nature of the mind and the infinity of its ideas and feelings.
+This removes any mystical connotation on what consciousness or the perceiver is.
+Instead, the mystery is with:
+- the nature of the mind that houses it, and
+- what its perceptions are (i.e. how does a piece of paper feel about being cut, burned, or written on?)

 <!-- This means that consciousness is the effect of existence and cannot possibly exist without the idea of existence. -->

 Since consciousness, perception, and existence go hand in hand, does this mean that consciousness is the cause of existence?

 We experience the existence of a new day after we wake up and regain our consciousness.
 Therefore, consciousness causes existence, right?

 This is not entirely correct because behind the waking up of consciousness is the *desire* to wake up.
 Thus, **desire is the real cause of existence.**

 For example, if my entity (as my ego*) wants to experience the existence of a pink elephant, then it will direct my mind to create one from my memories of an elephant and the color pink.
-It will then be experienced by my consciousness, fulfilling my ego's requirement.
+It will then be experienced by my perceiver (my consciousness), fulfilling my ego's requirement.

 > *Ego is the feeling of the self.
 'Feeling' itself is a wave and the base material of 'desire'.

-In this case, the existence of the pink elephant in my mind needed four ingredients*:
+In this case, the existence of the pink elephant in my mind needed 4 ingredients*:

 1. A desire to experience a pink elephant
 2. A memory of the color pink and an elephant
 3. A mind where those are combined to create the metaphysical pink elephant
-4. A consciousness to perceive it
+4. A consciousness or perceiver to perceive it

 > *Most of our volunteers are software developers so it's normal for us to painstakingly catch and list all the steps in any process

+Thus:
+- existence is the effect
+- desire is the cause

-Thus, existence is the effect.
-Desire is the cause.
-The idea-particle that took the form of a pink elephant was caused by the desire-wave for it.
+Technically, the idea-particle that took the form of a pink elephant was caused by the desire-wave for it.

-A lot of metaphysical doctrines and moral philosophies emphasize consciousness and mind, but do not look into the nature of desire and feelings of the mind.
+A lot of metaphysical doctrines and moral philosophies emphasize consciousness and mind, **but do not look into the nature of desire and feelings of the mind**.
+In fact, we found only 3 authors so far who have explained feelings:

+1. Spinoza
+2. David Hume, as moral feelings
+3. Ibn Khaldun, as group feelings

 These desires are such a powerful principle that it even leads to the invention of concepts such as God*, Allah, Yahweh, Jehovah, Kali, Ganesh, etc. as stated in the previous post.

 > *Atheists often bash religions for believing in arbitrary Deities.
 They do not realize that those Deities are a symptom of the natural mental or metaphysical limitation of most humans.
 Bashing a religion would be like bashing a disabled person for being disabled.
 The moral solution is to not bash the disabled, but on the contrary, to give them more assistance than ordinary.
 This is why Superphysics embraces religions and focuses on their common traits and feelings, instead of dwelling on their differences.
+However, Superphysics goes against the dogma in each religion.

 <!-- Religions often talk about the Creator such as God or Allah, but do not explain Their motives for creating the universe.
 Thus, it is difficult for them to answer questions about the universe.